NREL/SOEP-QSS/README.md

 ## Testing

-* Case runs are being compared with results from [Qss Solver](https://sourceforge.net/projects/qssengine/) for now.
+* Case runs are being compared with results from [Qss Solver](https://sourceforge.net/projects/qssengine/) for now
-* Unit tests are included and will be extended for wider coverage as the code progresses.
+* Unit tests are included and will be extended for wider coverage as the code progresses